 Pin or save this to your Hawaii Board

-You’ll love exploring the Old town district of Hilo and the surrounding attractions and fun places just outside.
-Stay in Hilo as your base and enjoy some of the fun things to do in Hilo to be easy and fun in this small town that is uniquely Hawaiian and full of Aloha.
+You’ll love exploring the Old town district of Hilo Hawaii and the surrounding attractions and fun places just outside of town.
+Stay in Hilo Hawaii as your base and enjoy some of the fun things to do in Hilo to be easy and fun in this small town that is uniquely Hawaiian and full of Aloha.

 Disclosure – this post on Top things to do in Hilo now may have affiliate related links to brand offers which helps our site keep operating – we appreciate any purchases through this link and your supporting This Hawaii Life.